Star Trek Log (book series): Pocket Books reprints (1995)

+Omnibus editions published by Pocket Books for the United Kingdom and Australian / New Zealand markets.
+Variants were later made available in North America.

 Other editions

 The series was reprinted by Corgi, and by German publishers Goldmann and Loewe.
 From 1978 to 1989, facsimile editions of some volumes were manufactured by vanity publishers Aeonian Press and Amereon.

 Corgi reprints (1975–76)

 Corgi released reprints in limited quantities to the U.K., Australia and New Zealand.
 Reprints for Log Six through Ten were scheduled for 1977, but later withdrawn.

 Raumschiff Enterprise (1993–1995)

 The series was translated for the German-language market as Raumschiff Enterprise: Die neuen Abenteuer.
 Distributed in various formats from 1993 to 1995 by publishers Goldmann and Loewe.